-Although this tool has a tendency to get complicated real quick (like HubSpot), they managed to keep the user interface simple to use.
+Although this tool has a tendency to get complicated really quickly (like HubSpot), they managed to keep the user interface simple to use.
 All the features you need access to are listed at the top while the different pages under that feature are listed on the left sidebar.

 7. Betterlance (Free)

 How about a CRM tool that adds new leads to your list every month?
 Sounds like a dream come true, right?
 Not anymore since the angle that Betterlance is looking at is being a CRM tool that gives you leads every month.